Tyler887/.github/CODE_OF_CONDUCT.md

-# Tyler887 Code of Conduct
+# Contributor Covenant Code of Conduct

 ## Our Pledge